 - My biggest tip is not to overcook the burgers.
 They cook quickly so keep a close eye on them and remove them from the heat just as soon as they come to the proper temperature.

 Topping and Sides Ideas

 - My favorite turkey burger sauce is from the vlogger Sam the Cooking Guy.
 I love watching him because he is fun and he knows how to make flavorful food.
-His simple but savory sauce is a mix of mayo (you could use thick yogurt), ketchup, yellow mustard, and chopped dill pickles.
+His simple but savory sauce for burgers is a mix of mayo (you could use thick yogurt), ketchup, yellow mustard, and chopped dill pickles.
 See the recipe below.